Exxon’s Tillerson Murky on Future of Paris Climate Pact

 “I came to the conclusion a few years ago that the risk of climate change does exist and that the consequences of it could be serious enough that actions should be taken,” Tillerson said.
 “Greenhouse gas concentrations in the atmosphere are having an effect.
 Our ability to predict that effect is very limited.”

-Climate scientist Katherine Hayhoe, who directs the Climate Science Center at Texas Tech and specializes in climate projections, said Tillerson’s statement would have been correct more than a century ago — but not anymore.
+Climate scientist Katharine Hayhoe, who directs the Climate Science Center at Texas Tech and specializes in climate projections, said Tillerson’s statement would have been correct more than a century ago — but not anymore.

 “Our ability to ‘predict’ depends on our ability to figure out how fast humans will switch from fossil fuels to renewable sources,” Hayhoe said.
 “Our ability to ‘project’ the impacts of a given future scenario, however, is based on physics and chemistry that's been understood since the 1850s.”